Here are some simple things you can do to help your loved one:

 - Make a carry bag that has room for tissues, hard candy, magazines, a notebook, pencil, water bottle and then fill it with these things for chemo visits.

-- Ask questions in this manner: When can I bring for dinner and is there anything you don’t like?
+- Ask questions in this manner: What day can I bring dinner over,and is there anything you don’t like?
 When can I come over to clean the refrigerator, is Monday a good day?

-- Offer to drive to doctor appointments and make it a fun outing.
+- Offer to drive to doctor appointments and make it a fun outting.
 You are helping a warrior fight for life!
 Being alive and living is important.
 Focus on ‘now’.

 - Buy thank you notes and stamps, be willing to address them; gifts happen!